carissa-k/portfolio/README.md

 This page satisfies the following requirements of the assignment:

-- Shows my name, bio, samples of my work and contact information in a clean, organized layout
+- Shows my name, a placeholder section for a bio, samples of my work and contact information in a clean, organized layout
 - The navigation and contact links all function correctly
 - The main work image links to the specific application and the smaller work images have placeholder links for future projects
 - The CSS includes media queries so the page layout changes at two breakpoints